Version: 1.0

 Can I use this with unauthenticated users?

-No. The feature requires a user identifier to link consent across domains and devices.
+No. The feature requires a user identifier to link consent across domains/devices.
 For unauthenticated users, consent remains instance-specific.

 ⚙ Instance Configuration